Kojetice (Třebíč District)

 Kojetice is a municipality and village in Třebíč District in the Vysočina Region of the Czech Republic.
 It has about 500 inhabitants.

 Geography

 Kojetice is located about 7 km southwest of Třebíč and 31 km southeast of Jihlava.
 It lies in the Jevišovice Uplands.
 The highest point is at 545 m above sea level.
+The Rokytná River flows through the municipality.

 History

 The first written mention of Kojetice is from 1349.

 Demographics

 Economy

 In the municipality lies the northernmost vineyards in the Znojmo wine subregion.
 There are 5 ha of vineyards.

+Transport

+Kojetice is located on the railway line Znojmo–Okříšky.

+Sights

+There are no protected cultural monuments in the municipality.
+In the centre of Kojetice is the Chapel of Saint Wenceslaus.